 Depression is a serious but treatable disorder that affects millions of people, from young to old and from all walks of life.
-It gets in the way of everyday life, causing tremendous pain, hurting not just those suffering from it, but also impacting everyone around them.
+It gets in the way of everyday life, causing tremendous pain, hurting not just those suffering from it but also impacting everyone around them.

-That said, there are steps you can take to help your loved one.
-Start by learning about depression and how to talk about it with your friend or family member.
-But as you reach out, don’t forget to look after your own emotional health.
-Thinking about your own needs is not an act of selfishness—it’s a necessity.
-Your emotional strength will allow you to provide the ongoing support your depressed friend or family member needs.
+That said, your companionship and support can be crucial to your loved one’s recovery.
+You can help them to cope with depression symptoms, overcome negative thoughts, and regain their energy, optimism, and enjoyment of life.
+Start by learning all you can about depression and how to best talk about it with your friend or family member.
+But as you reach out, don’t forget to look after your own emotional health—you’ll need it to provide the full support your loved one needs.

 Depression is a serious condition.
 Don't underestimate the seriousness of depression.
 Depression drains a person's energy, optimism, and motivation.
 Your depressed loved one can't just “snap out of it” by sheer force of will.

-Be concerned if your loved one...
+Be concerned if your loved one: